ayivima/AI-SURFS/Power_Of_Math_In_Image_Analysis/README.md

 ## TAKEAWAY

 This exercise explores correlation as a fundamental resource for image analysis, and then...the need for other methods in analysing and matching images.
+The notion of edges is particularly important, as has been the case forwarded by faithfuls of CNNs, if models can deeply assess simmilarities and disimilarities.